dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 9. Select **Create**.

 ## Create the conditional access policy
-Now we’ll create a conditional access policy that requires all device platforms to be enrolled in Intune and compliant with our Intune compliance policy before they can access Exchange Online.
+Now we’ll create a conditional access policy that requires all device platforms to enroll in Intune and comply with our Intune compliance policy before they can access Exchange Online.
 We will also require the Outlook app for email access.
 Conditional access policies are configurable in either the Azure AD portal or the Intune portal.
 Since we’re already in the Intune portal, we’ll create the policy here.
 1. In Intune, select **Conditional access** > **Policies** > **New policy**.
 1. In **Name**, enter **Test policy for Office 365 email**.
 3. Under **Assignments**, select **Users and groups**.
 On the **Include** tab, select **All users**, and then select **Done**.

 4. Under **Assignments**, select **Cloud apps**.
-Because we want to protect Office 365 Exchange Online email, we'll do the following:
+Because we want to protect Office 365 Exchange Online email, we'll select it by following these steps:

     1. On the **Include** tab, choose **Select apps**.
     2. Choose **Select**.